IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/voice-personal-assistant/create-a-custom-alexa-handler-service.md

 ## Example app

-The TomTom IndiGO SDK comes with an example app showing how to use the Alexa feature, see directory `examples/alexa`.
+The TomTom IndiGO SDK comes with an example app showing how to include Alexa in your product and add custom Alexa handler services, see directory `examples/alexa`.
 By default, this application is excluded from the build, because it requires Alexa libraries that are not publicly available.

 To build the Alexa example app, you should edit the build files: